Bali – Frogfish

 Frogfish spend long periods being stationary, but they are a swimming species.

 Because they lack a swim bladder, frogfish use their modified pectoral fins to walk, or even gallop, across the seafloor.
-In order to “jump” the fish will suck in water through its mouth and then force it out through its gills.
-This makes them literally jet-propelled!
+To “jump,” the fish will suck in water through its mouth and then force it out through its gills.
+This makes them jet-propelled!

 8. Reproduction